SirGoodenough/HA_Blueprints/Scripts/Tasmota_EZ-Buttons.md

 This Script Blueprint generates 3 Buttons to help you manage your Tasmota installed base.
 Restart All, Update a few, and Update all.

 ## 📑 Changelog

 * **2022-05-05**: Updated for 2022.5.0 HA.
 Added shortcut and.
+  * Add alternate MQTT topic format
 * **2022-02-07**: Add Retain flag to fix HA start-up bug.
 * **2022-02-04**: Add Automation suggestion to fix HA start-up bug.
 * **2022-01-07**: First blueprint version :tada: